MediaBlog

 - Additional volunteer opportunities

 Participants are responsible for purchasing international airfare, course materials, any additional health insurance they may desire, personal expenses for such things as souvenirs, required personal items, some food during program travel, and any personal travel not associated with the program.
 Please note that there may also be a few minor additional costs (e.g. local bus fare) associated with field study or volunteer work, and additional tuition fees apply for the optional Directed Study course if requested.
 For most participants, personal costs average approximately $100 per week.
-Scholarship money is available from other organizations that specialize in funding study abroad (see costs), and most financial aid can be applied to offset program fees.
+Scholarship money is available from other organizations that specialize in funding study abroad (see costs), and most financial aid can be applied to offset program fees .

 Top of page Application

 Application for this program is to be made directly to EEI.
 See the 'Admission' page for details.
-Please note the application deadline of 1 November, 2011.

-.Academics Top of Page Summer.
+.Offerings Top of Page Summer.

 NOTE: Javascript must be enabled to enlarge pictures by clicking on them.